Boiled Bacon Recipe

 FAQ for Boiled Bacon Recipe

-How long to boil bacon?
+How long does it take to boil bacon?

 Boiling bacon takes a little longer than frying, but cook it until both sides are browned and slightly crispy.
+Mine took about 10 minutes.

 I use bacon in so many of my recipes.
 A few to try: